FAQ Tuning the Async Java Client connections

 The Async API provides tighter controls through event loop and single thread.

-In general, it is preferred to use the Synchronous API as it is much easier to tune and debug and the potential performance gains are often not noticeable.
+In general, it is preferred to use the Synchronous API as it is much easier to tune and debug and the potential performance gains for general workloads and use cases may not be noticeable.

 Async client tuning: